Kelebogile Zvobgo

 Background

-Much of Dr. Zvobgo’s past and ongoing research concerns quasi-judicial and judicial bodies that have proliferated around the globe over the past half-century to address serious violations of human rights law and humanitarian law.
+Much of Dr. Zvobgo’s past and ongoing work concerns quasi-judicial and judicial bodies that have proliferated around the globe over the past half-century to address serious humanitarian, human rights, and criminal law violations by state and non-state actors.
 Her research in this vein has centered on domestic truth commissions and international criminal tribunals, especially the International Criminal Court.
 Her work has been generously supported through a number of grants and fellowships, including from the National Science Foundation (Graduate Research Fellowship), USC (Provost Fellowship in the Social Sciences), and W&M (GRI Pre-doctoral Fellowship).